-As it continues to get colder in the DMV (but hasn’t quite reached freezing) the Nomadic team has a few recommendations to help you use the heating systems in your home efficiently.
+As it continues to get colder in the DMV, the Nomadic team has a few recommendations to help you use the heating systems in your home efficiently.
 This, usually, is as simple as flipping a couple of switches.
 However small these actions this may seem, their long term reward helps prevent big problems down the road.
-Read on for our tips in heating your home during these “in between” temps of Fall in Washington DC.
+Read on for our tips in heating your home during these colder temps in Washington DC.

 If you are living in a multi-story home, then you’ve probably experienced the sensation of entering on a cool first level, only to have a Miami-like heat wave hit you on the third floor.
 This is because heat rises.
 This can be problematic in the winter, when you want your home to have an overall Miami-like toastiness to it.